-- 117. (1) Subject to subsection (9), and without prejudice to any other remedy available to him or her, including his or her right to lodge a complaint, a data subject may, where he or she considers that his or her rights under a relevant enactment have been infringed as a result of the processing of his or her personal data in a manner that fails to comply with a relevant enactment, bring an action (in this section referred to as a "data protection action") against the controller or processor concerned. - (2) A data protection action shall be deemed, for the purposes of every enactment and rule of law, to be an action founded on tort. - (3) The Circuit Court shall, subject to subsections (5) and (6), concurrently with the High Court, have jurisdiction to hear and determine data protection actions. - (4) The court hearing a data protection action shall have the power to grant to the plaintiff one or more than one of the following reliefs: - (a) relief by way of injunction or declaration; or - (b) compensation for damage suffered by the plaintiff as a result of the infringement of a relevant enactment. - (5) The compensation recoverable in a data protection action in the Circuit Court shall not exceed the amount standing prescribed, for the time being by law, as the limit of that court's jurisdiction in tort. - (6) The jurisdiction conferred on the Circuit Court by this section may be exercised by the judge of any circuit in which- - (a) the controller or processor against whom the data protection action is taken has an establishment, or - (b) the data subject has his or her habitual residence. - (7) A data protection action may be brought on behalf of a data subject by a not-for-profit body, organisation or association to which Article 80(1) applies that has been mandated by the data subject to do so. - (8) The court hearing a data protection action brought by a not-for-profit body, organisation or association under subsection (7) shall have the power to grant to the data subject on whose behalf the action is being brought one or more of the following reliefs: - (a) relief by way of injunction or declaration; or - (b) compensation for damage suffered by the plaintiff as a result of the infringement of the relevant enactment.
+116. (1) Subject to subsection (9), and without prejudice to any other remedy available to him or her, including his or her right to lodge a complaint, a data subject may, where he or she considers that his or her rights under a relevant enactment have been infringed as a result of the processing of his or her personal data in a manner that fails to comply with a relevant enactment, bring an action (in this section referred to as a "data protection action") against the controller or processor concerned.

+- (2) A data protection action shall be deemed, for the purposes of every enactment and 5 rule of law, to be an action founded on tort. - (3) The Circuit Court shall, subject to subsections (5) and (6), concurrently with the High Court, have jurisdiction to hear and determine data protection actions. - (4) The court hearing a data protection action shall have the power to grant to the plaintiff one or more than one of the following reliefs: 10 - (a) relief by way of injunction or declaration; or - (b) compensation for damage suffered by the plaintiff as a result of the infringement of a relevant enactment. - (5) The compensation recoverable in a data protection action in the Circuit Court shall not exceed the amount standing prescribed, for the time being by law, as the limit of 15 that court's jurisdiction in tort. - (6) The jurisdiction conferred on the Circuit Court by this section may be exercised by the judge of any circuit in which- - (a) the controller or processor against whom the data protection action is taken has an establishment, or

-- (9) A data subject may not bring a data protection action against a controller or processor that is a public authority of another Member State acting in the exercise of its public powers. - (10) In this section-
+- (b) the data subject has his or her habitual residence. - (7) A data protection action may be brought on behalf of a data subject by a not-for-profit body, organisation or association to which Article 80(1) applies that has been mandated by the data subject to do so. - (8) The court hearing a data protection action to which subsection (7) applies shall not 25 award compensation for material or non-material damage suffered. - (9) A data subject may not bring a data protection action against a controller or processor that is a public authority of another Member State acting in the exercise of its public powers. - (10) In this section-